praveenkumar-alpha/crevaltoKoala/README.md

 ```
 And the container will boot.
 The application is distributed under the URL [localhost:8080](http://localhost:8080).

+## :snake: Start using a Python virtual environment

+You can start **Koala LMS** and help us in the development by downloading the components.

+1. Ensure you use Python 3.7 or greater.
+2. Create a Python virtual environment: `python3 -m venv venv`
+3. Clone the Git repository: `git clone https://gitlab.com/koala-lms/lms.git`
+4. Activate the Python virtual environment: `source ./venv/bin/activate`
+5. Move into the `lms` project and install the dependencies: `pip3 install -r requirements.txt`
+6. Migrate and create the database: `./manage.py migrate`
+7. You can optinaly load some fixtures, like the french ones: `./manage.py loaddata ./fixtures/sample-fr.json`

+Now, you track stable applications.
+If you wish to contribute to the `learning` application for instance, you MUST NOT download it in the `lms` directory, but elsewhere.

+1. Clone the Git repository: `git clone https://gitlab.com/koala-lms/django-learning.git`
+2. Create a symbolic link in the `lms` directory to the `learning` package: `cd lms && ln -s ../django-learning/learning learning`.
+3. Now, run the project, you’re using the code from the `master` or `develop` branch.

+When running the development server, we recommend you to set `DEMO` to `True`, create a user or a super user (`manage.py createsuperuser…`) and set `DEMONSTRATION_LOGIN` to that user.
 ## :open_hands: Contributing

 Every kind of contribution is well welcomed!
 You can give us your feedback or report bugs.
 You can help us translate Koala-LMS components, write documentation, and more.